Treehouse Village Ecohousing

 Recognition of Our Past, Commitment to Our Future

-Treehouse Village will be built on the ancestral and unceded territory of the Mi’kmaq peoples.
-In 1726 Mi’kmaq and Maliseet villages at Annapolis Royal ratified the first of several Peace and Friendship Treaties with the British Crown.
+Treehouse Village Ecohousing is built on the ancestral and unceded territory of the Mi’kmaq peoples.
 We are grateful to be building on this land.
 We will live in peace and seek means of reconciliation.
+Read our full Land Acknowledgment.

 Sin So’sepe’katik is the traditional Mi’kmaq name for Bridgewater and Pijinuiskaq is the name for the LaHave River, meaning “river of long joints/river branches.”
 (Source: Pjila’si Mi’kma’ki: Mi’kmaw Place Names Digital Atlas.)